Royal Dogs

 Queen Elizabeth II

-This list wouldn’t be complete without Queen Elizabeth II and her infamous love of Corgis.
-The Queen has had 30 spanning from the age of 7 when her father owned a Corgi called Dookie.
-This includes a number of Cocker Spaniels and ‘Dorgis’ (Daschund x Corgi) which she has bred.
+This list wouldn’t be complete without Queen Elizabeth II and her famous love of Corgis.
+The Queen had an estimated 30 Corgis spanning from the age of 7 when her father owned a Corgi called Dookie.
+She also had a number of Cocker Spaniels and ‘Dorgis’ (Daschund x Corgi) which she had bred.
 Two of her first Corgis even joined her and Prince Phillip on their honeymoon!

 Marie Antoinette